 Recent work includes an exploration of theory, method, and context in the positioning of studio-based research in art and design, leading to the development of a superdisciplinary framework for understanding studio-based practice, and concurrent plans to undertake experiments in pedagogical superdisciplinarity through a summer intensive.

 Projects developed within this hybrid research and studio initiative explore the expansive possibilities for studio practice within pandemic conditions and in the age of social distance, with a focus on design practice and education.

 Information Design Summer Intensive

-This studio intensive (a special iteration of Information Design Projects, COMD 425) will focus on design as translation and as a form of meta-reflection on studio practice in the age of pandemic response.
-Working reflexively within the very conditions to be explored, the intensive will engage participants to develop projects responding to the social, cultural, political, and health challenges of remote studio practice.
+This studio intensive (a special iteration of Information Design Projects, COMD 425) focusses on design as translation and as a form of meta-reflection on studio practice in the age of pandemic response.
+Working reflexively within the very conditions explored, the intensive engaged participants to develop projects responding to the social, cultural, political, and health challenges of remote studio practice.